TexasInstruments/edgeai-tensorlab/README.md

 # EdgeAI-Benchmark

 This repository provides a collection of scripts for various image recognition tasks such as classification, segmentation, detection and keypoint detection.
-These scripts can be used for Model Import/Calibration, Inference and Accuracy benchmarking of Deep Neural Networks (DNN).
-This benchmarks in this repository can be run either in PC simulation mode or in [Jacinto 7](https://training.ti.com/jacinto7) family of SoCs such as [TDA4VM](https://www.ti.com/product/TDA4VM).
+These scripts can be used for Model Compilation, Inference, Accuracy & Performance benchmarking of Deep Neural Networks (DNN).
+These benchmarks in this repository can be run either in PC simulation mode or on device.

+Getting the correct functionality and accuracy with DNN Models is not easy.
+Several aspects such as dataset loading, pre-processing and post-processing operations have to be matched to that of the original training framework to get meaningful functionality and accuracy.
+There is much difference in these operations across various popular models and much effort is required to match that functionality.
+- We provide high level scripts that help to do model compilation, inference and  benchmarking for our platform.
+- Aspects such dataset loading, pre-processing and post-processing as taken care for the models in our model zoo.

 ### Notice
-- If you have not visited the landing page of [**TI EdgeAI @ Github**](https://github.com/TexasInstruments/edgeai), please do so before attempting to use this repository.
+- If you have not visited the landing page of at https://github.com/TexasInstruments/edgeai, please do so before attempting to use this repository.
+We skip most of the introduction in this repository.
 - This repository is located in Github at: https://github.com/TexasInstruments/edgeai-benchmark
-- Important Note: This repository is being made available for experimentation, analysis and research - this is not meant for deployment in production.

-## Introduction
-Getting the correct functionality and accuracy with Deep Learning Models is not easy.
-Several aspects such as dataset loading, pre and post-processing operations have to be matched to that of the original training framework to get meaningful functionality and accuracy.
-There is much difference in these operations across various popular models and much effort is required to match that functionality. **In this repository, we provide high level scripts that help to do inference and accuracy benchmarking on our platform easily, with just a few lines of Python code.** Aspects such dataset loading, pre and post-processing as taken care for several popular models.

 ## Components of this repository
 This repository is generic and can be used with a variety of runtimes and models supported by TIDL.
-This repository contains several parts:<br>
+This repository contains the following parts:<br>
-- **jai_benchmark**: Core scritps for core import/calibration, inference and accuracy benchmark scripts provided as a python package (that can be imported using: import jai_benchmark or using: from jai_benchmark import *)<br>
+- **jai_benchmark**: Core scritps for core model compilation, inference and accuracy benchmark scripts provided as a python package (that can be imported using: *import jai_benchmark* or using: *from jai_benchmark import*)<br>
-- **scripts**: these are the top level scripts - to import/calibrate models, to infer and do accuracy benchmark, to collect accuracy report and to package the generate artifacts.<br>
+- **scripts**: these are the top level scripts - to compile models, to infer and do accuracy & performance benchmark, to collect accuracy report and to package the generated artifacts.<br>

 ## Setup
 See the [setup instructions](./docs/setup_instructions.md)